EffectOrientedProgramming/book/Chapters/00_Copyright.md

 assumes the cost of all necessary servicing, repair, or correction.

-5. IN NO EVENT SHALL MINDVIEW LLC, OR ITS PUBLISHER BE LIABLE TO ANY PARTY UNDER ANY LEGAL THEORY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF BUSINESS INFORMATION, OR ANY OTHER PECUNIARY LOSS, OR FOR PERSONAL INJURIES, ARISING OUT OF THE USE OF THIS SOURCE CODE AND ITS DOCUMENTATION, OR ARISING OUT OF THE INABILITY TO USE ANY RESULTING PROGRAM, EVEN IF MINDVIEW LLC, OR ITS PUBLISHER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-MINDVIEW LLC SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-THE SOURCE CODE AND DOCUMENTATION PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, WITHOUT ANY ACCOMPANYING SERVICES FROM MINDVIEW LLC, AND MINDVIEW LLC HAS NO OBLIGATIONS TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.
+5. IN NO EVENT SHALL BILLDING SOFTWARE LLC, OR ITS PUBLISHER BE LIABLE TO ANY PARTY UNDER ANY LEGAL THEORY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF BUSINESS INFORMATION, OR ANY OTHER PECUNIARY LOSS, OR FOR PERSONAL INJURIES, ARISING OUT OF THE USE OF THIS SOURCE CODE AND ITS DOCUMENTATION, OR ARISING OUT OF THE INABILITY TO USE ANY RESULTING PROGRAM, EVEN IF BILLDING SOFTWARE LLC, OR ITS PUBLISHER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+BILLDING SOFTWARE LLC SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE SOURCE CODE AND DOCUMENTATION PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, WITHOUT ANY ACCOMPANYING SERVICES FROM BILLDING SOFTWARE LLC, AND BILLDING SOFTWARE LLC HAS NO OBLIGATIONS TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

-Please note that Billing Software LLC maintains a Web site which is the sole distribution point for electronic copies of the Source Code, where it is freely available under the terms stated above:
+Please note that Billding Software LLC maintains a Web site which is the sole distribution point for electronic copies of the Source Code, where it is freely available under the terms stated above: